Policy Against Sexual Misconduct and Title IX Sexual Harassment

 Individuals who engage in Retaliation as defined by this Policy may be subject to disciplinary action that may include, but is not limited to, the sanctions listed in the Title IX Procedures or the Sexual Misconduct Procedures, up to and including dismissal or other separation from the College.

 Reporting Sexual Misconduct, Title IX Sexual Harassment, and Retaliation

-As Chief Title IX Coordinator, Human Resources Director Laura Ford is responsible for enforcement of Title IX at the College.
-Laura can receive complaints from any individual regarding Title IX.
-Laura and the Human Resources staff will handle complaints of staff and administrative employee violations of Title IX, and will be responsible for ensuring all members of the community receive information regarding the College’s prohibition of sex discrimination, the process for addressing concerns of sex discrimination, and education regarding the forms of sex discrimination.
-Laura also responds to all reports of retaliation under this Policy.
+Chris Beyer is responsible for enforcement of Title IX at the College.
+He can receive complaints from any individual regarding Title IX.
+He and the Human Resources staff will handle complaints of staff and administrative employee violations of Title IX, and will be responsible for ensuring all members of the community receive information regarding the college’s prohibition of sex discrimination, the process for addressing concerns of sex discrimination, and education regarding the forms of sex discrimination.
+Beyer also responds to all reports of retaliation under this Policy.

 Deputy Title IX Coordinator: Laura Schnack, Associate Dean of Students, 309-794-7533

 As a Deputy Title IX Coordinator, Laura Schnack is primarily responsible for overseeing the College’s response when a student has reported a violation or is accused of violating this Policy.
 Dean Schnack can also receive a report of a violation of Title IX from any member of the Augustana community.

 Deputy Title IX Coordinator: Jessica Schultz, Associate Dean of the College, 309-794-7331

 As a Deputy Title IX Coordinator, Jessica Schultz is primarily responsible for organizing faculty training required under Title IX.
 Associate Dean Schultz can also receive a report of a violation of Title IX from any member of the Augustana community.